 where $d_x=[\kappa_x:k]$. \end{num}

 \begin{rem} Notice in particular that every quadratic cycle which comes from the hyperbolic map will have a degree of the form $n.h$ for $n \in \ZZ$ and $h$ the hyperbolic form. \end{rem}

 \begin{num} \textit{Transfers in the monogenic case}.
-Let $E/k$ be a monogenic finite extension field.
-Giving a generator $\alpha \in E$ is equivalent to give a closed embedding $x:\Spec(E) \rightarrow \AA^1_k$, corresponding to the (monogenic) minimal polynomial of $\alpha$ in $E$.
+Let $E/k$ be a monogenic finite field extension.
+Giving a generator $\alpha \in E$ is equivalent to giving a closed embedding $x:\Spec(E) \rightarrow \AA^1_k$, corresponding to the (monogenic) minimal polynomial of $\alpha$ in $E$.
 Therefore, the preceding proposition gives for any integer $q \in \ZZ$ a well-defined transfer map:

 which a priori depends on the chosen parameter $\alpha$.

 We also define an $\cL$-twisted version, for an invertible $k$-vector space $\cL$, as follows:

 where $\sigma \in \KMW q(E)$, $w \in \omega_{E/k}^\times$, $l \in \cL_E^\times$ and we have written: $l=l' \otimes u$ for $l' \in \cL^\times$, $u \in E^\times$ (as according to our notation $\cL_E=\cL \otimes_k E$). \end{num}